 If you’re ready to simplify your social media and need a done for you calendar, click the link below to receive your free social media calendar.

 Social Media Recommendations:

-Create your content in advance or use a done for you service (Like, Monthly Marketing Solved) that creates the content FOR YOU and you can simply schedule the content to post every day.
+Create your content in advance or use a done for you service like TASSI, that creates the content FOR YOU and you can simply schedule the content to post every day.
 HUGE TIMESAVER!

 You will see a HUGE improvement when you use social media consistently so if you haven’t already, take the leap and go for it!
 You have nothing to lose.

 Advertising should be done every single month.
 Yup, every single month!
 Your marketing budget should include advertising dollars to ensure you are GROWING and getting in front of a new audience.
 When you reach more people, more people know about your business, which means more people can buy from you.
 Now, your budget doesn’t have to be thousands or even hundreds of dollars.
 You can make a significant impact with just a few dollars a day.

 In fact, with social media advertising an option, you can advertise on Facebook, Pinterest, or Instagram for as low as $1 a day!!
 The return is well worth the cost.